Adjunct Program Faculty

 I was wrong.

 I feel passionately that my job is to make people the best learners, the best educators, they can be.
 I have seen amazing growth in teacher interns over the course of a year that fuels this passion.
 People always ask me if I miss the classroom.
-Although I’m still in the “classroom,” I know what they mean: Don’t you miss working with kids?
+Although I’m still in the ‘classroom,’ I know what they mean: Don’t you miss working with kids?
 Yes.
 But also, no. I love working with people.
 I love working with learners of any age.
-I am a passionate educator, and my students still bring me laughter, challenge and unexpected insight every day.
+My students still bring me laughter, challenge and unexpected insight every day.”

-She is a former middle and high school school language arts teacher in the Upper Valley.
+She is both a former and current middle and high school school language arts teacher in the Upper Valley.
 After graduating from Colby College with a major in English and Creative Writing, she entered UVEI’s Class of 2003 (known then as UVTI).
 She earned a masters degree through Plymouth State University where her action research focused on approaches to student discipline.

 You can follow her on Twitter @UVEIDowney